raclettejs/raclette-docs/docs/examples/cooking-steps/frontend/api/data.md

 ::: details Props

+- id - if set this will be used instead of the query instance nanoId
 - params - The object you want to send to the backend
 - options
   - immediate - If true, the action will be executed right away, defaults to false